 I get many questions about my live insect photography, so I have created this page to answer some of the questions.
 Many examples of my images can be found in the Galleries page.
-Let's start at the most important part - FLASH - The most important thing to remember with flash is that THE LIGHT IS DELIVERED IN A VERY VERY SHORT TIME, maybe 1/5000 sec to 1/10000 sec when using it as described below.
+Let's start at the most important part - FLASH - The most important thing to remember with flash is that THE LIGHT IS DELIVERED IN A VERY VERY SHORT TIME, maybe 1/5000 sec to 1/10000 sec (t0.5) when using it as described below.
 What I describe here is for live insects while handholding the camera.
 For stationary subjects I would most likely use a tripod and different lighting, although the technique described here will certainly work for stationary subjects.

 Flash is key to how I photograph insects.
 Some people use flash because they need more light due to the image is being under exposed, as a last resort they add flash for more light.
 This usually comes about through selecting a small aperture (for greater depth of field) and fast shutter speed (to freeze motion) and not wanting to push ISO to high.

 Let's start from a different angle.
-When photographing insects we will get blur from subject movement and hand shake, what is a great way of getting sharp images? - use flash.
+When photographing insects we will get unsharp images due to subject movement and hand shake, what is a great way of getting sharp images? - use flash.
 Flash is desired not as a last resort but because it is a great way to get sharp images and we will base our whole technique around it's use.

 A small aperture (higher F number) will give us a greater depth of field which is usually desired in close up photography.
 If we set the aperture too small, the image will loose some sharpness due to diffraction.
 A small aperture will also cut down on the amount of ambient light hitting the sensor which is what is desired to enable the flash to work it's magic.
 I find on my full frame mirrorless camera F11 is a small enough to give some good depth of field but not too small for diffraction to be a problem.